adobe/htl-spec/SPECIFICATION.md

 </ul>
 ```

-An additional `itemList` (respectively `<variable>List` in case a custom identifier/variable was defined using `data-sly-list.<variable>`) identifier is also available within the list, with following members:
+An additional `itemList` (respectively `<variable>List` in case a custom identifier/variable was defined using `data-sly-list.<variable>`) identifier is also available within the scope, with the following members:

 * `index`: zero-based counter (`0..length-1`);
 * `count`: one-based counter (`1..length`);